The Museum Story

 Surfing has taken place on the area’s beaches since the early 1900s, and the village became a hub for the fledgling surfing industry in the 1960s and early ’70s with its position as a gateway to the beaches of Saunton, Croyde, Putsborough, Woolacombe and Westward Ho!

-Significant grant funding has been secured to complete the project and the Charity completed the design & build with Bideford-based museum specialists Myriad.
+Significant was secured to complete the project and the Charity completed the design & build with Bideford-based museum specialists Myriad.

 The museum has a 74-year lease on The Yard, an old railway building on the village’s Caen Street car park – it includes Braunton skate bowl and the site is owned by Braunton Parish Council.